Sinhika/hadite/README.md

 TODO List
 ---------
-- add hadite coal to nether fortress chest loot tables.
+- <s>add hadite coal to nether fortress chest loot tables.</s>

 License
 -------
+akkamaddi originally released his source code to "anyone who wants to use it, as long as you credit me".
+My own extensive, derivative work is licensed under the LGPL, which includes an attribution requirement.

 This mod is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free